bazelbuild/bazelisk/README.md

 ## Requirements

-For ease of use, Bazelisk is written to work with Python 2.7 and 3.x and only uses modules provided by the standard library.
+For ease of use, the Python version of Bazelisk is written to work with Python 2.7 and 3.x and only uses modules provided by the standard library.

+The Go version can be compiled to run natively on Linux, macOS and Windows.

 ## Ideas for the future

 - Add a Homebrew recipe for Bazelisk to make it easy to install on macOS.
 - Add support for checked-in Bazel binaries.
 - When the version label is set to a commit hash, first download a matching binary version of Bazel, then build Bazel automatically at that commit and use the resulting binary.
-- Test on Windows.
-I think it should work, but I haven't tried it myself yet.
-- Maybe rewrite (or add an alternative version) written in Go, because then we can compile it to native code and users won't need to have Python installed.
 - Add support to automatically bisect a build failure to a culprit commit in Bazel.
 If you notice that you could successfully build your project using version X, but not using version X+1, then Bazelisk should be able to figure out the commit that caused the breakage and the Bazel team can easily fix the problem.

 ## FAQ